AlexNica11/digital-signing/README.md

 # Welcome to the the digital-signing app!

-The app can sign PAdES, XAdES, JAdES, CAdES up to baseline levels B-B, B-T, B-LT and B-LTA.
+It is a web application that can sign PAdES, XAdES, JAdES, CAdES up to baseline levels B-B, B-T, B-LT and B-LTA.
 The build and steps will be split into 3 parts: client, server, database.

+The original GitHub repository: https://github.com/AlexNica11/digital-signing

 # Client: